Oldest age wins

 When governing body rules specify age-based tiebreaking.

-Important Notes
+Important details

 This tiebreaker requires gymnasts to have a date of birth on file.
 If a gymnast has no birth date, the tiebreaker cannot separate them.

-This is an individual-only tiebreaker β it is not available for team scoring.
+This is an individual-only tiebreaker.
+It is not available for team scoring.

 Consider whether your competition rules call for oldest or youngest to win.